Updated: Feb 3

 The first arm was a market making operation that brokers used to buy and sell stock.
 His firm made money from processing the transactions.
 His two sons were part of this business separate from other operations.

 The second arm was his client investment business that was on a different floor.
-This initially started with friends and family; however, the business began to expand by referral.
+This initially started with friends and families; however, the business began to expand by referral.
 His mantra was to find the long term investor “buy and hold” meaning the money had a likelihood to remain invested.
 He eventually moved on to pension funds and other types of funds.

 Creating the Cash Flow and The History of the Scam